Adwick le Street

 Adwick le Street is a village in the City of Doncaster, South Yorkshire, England.
-The Adwick ward of Doncaster Metropolitan Borough Council had a population of 15,911 at the 2011 Census.
 It is situated north-west of Doncaster.
-Under the 2011 census, the settlement had a population of 10,507.
+It had a population of 2,815 as of 2014.

+Adwick lends its name to the wider Adwick le Street & Carcroft ward of Doncaster Metropolitan Borough Council, which also includes Carcroft, Woodlands and Highfields.
+These had a combined population of 16,518 at the time of the 2021 Census.
+As of 2023, the largest of these settlements independently is Woodlands, with a confirmed population of 7,100.

 Adwick's district, in the 1920s, had a population of around 12,000.
 The West Riding of Yorkshire's Adwick le Street Urban District existed until 1974.
 Within the former urban district lies the model village of Woodlands, built for Brodsworth Colliery.

 History

 Roman

 The town derives its name from the great north British Roman routeway, Ermine Street.
 This road, also known as the Roman Ridge, follows the A638 (former A1) northwards through the centre of Doncaster (former Danum) until the junction of the A635 and A638.
 It follows to the west of the A638, and passes along the western perimeter of Woodlands, dividing the estate from the Red House industrial park.
 It rejoins the Great North Road (the A1 at this point) at the Red House interchange.